 Tiffany cut-glass obelisk, signed with an acid mark, 1970s.
 H: 14″ $2,500

-Pair of French, rock-crystal and ormolu candlesticks made by Bagues and retailed by Bonzano, circa 1950, and reproduced in Plaisir de France 1950 (see center candlestick below).
+This pair of French, rock-crystal and ormolu candlesticks was made by Bagues, and retailed by Bonzano, a chi-chi purveyor of luxury goods in Paris.
+They were reproduced in the July 1950 issue of Plaisir de France (see center candlestick below).
 Height 13 1/2″ $18,000

 English candlestick, circa 1800.
 Blown and cast glass with blue-and-white spiral.
 H: 13 1/2″.
 Provenance: Baron Max Fould-Springer, Palais Abbatiale de Royaumont. $3,750

 A GERMAN MIRROR

 Northern European, probably German mirror, circa 1710.
 Mirror, with walnut and pine backing.
 H: 24″ W: 15 1/2″ $5,000